XiaoxuanY/connoisseur-ws-account/README.md

 ## To start with QA Database in AWS

 * Run command
     >SPRING_PROFILES_ACTIVE=qa ./gradlew bootRun

+    or

+    > java -Dspring.application.json='{"spring.profiles.active":"qa"}' -jar connoisseur-account-service-0.0.1-SNAPSHOT.jar

-by specify environment variable "SPRING_PROFILES_ACTIVE=qa", the application-qa.properties will picked up.
-This file contains the database configuration to the QA database in AWS RDS.
+    by specify environment variable, the application-qa.properties will picked up.
+This file contains the database configuration to the QA database in AWS RDS. more information can be found from [Spring Boot Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)

-## Configuration in Intellij IDEA:
+## Intellij IDEAConfiguration:

 * Ticking the **"Enable annotation processing"** checkbox in **Settings->Compiler->Annotation Processors**.